microsoft/testfx/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: MSTest feature suggestion
+name: Feature request
-about: Suggest a new feature
+about: Suggest a new feature/idea for MSTest
-title: ''
-labels: [feature-request]
+labels: [feature-request, need-triage]
 ---

 ## Summary